u3shit/neptools/COMPILE.md

 and comment out/delete the `writeImportLibrary()` line (the others are needed for the `dinput8.dll` hack).

-The second problem is that when using LTO, llvm can fuck up the bytecode, and fail or create an executable that'll randomly crash.
-See `clang.patch` for a patch that fixes some of these problems.
-It'll only fixes normal 32-bit builds.
+The second problem is that when using LTO, it can still crash lld when creating a dll.
+See `llvm.patch` for a path that fixes it for the time being.
-In case of 64-bit builds or the 32-bit tests, it'll enter an infinite loop during linking...
-A safer alternative is to specify `/opt:lldlto=1` in the link flags.

 [boost-dl]: http://www.boost.org/users/download/